LonglonWu/PtychoAlignTools/README.md

  ![alt text](https://github.com/ElettraSciComp/PtychoAlignTools/blob/dev/pictures/ptychoAlign_GUI_B.png)

-* The two rectangles, red and green, allows for selecting a pair of images to be aligned.
+* The two rectangles, red and green, allow for selecting a pair of images to be aligned.
 The selection is made by clicking on the probes.
-Right click to select an "movable" image and left click to select and "anchored" (not movable) image.
+Right click to select a "movable" image and left click to select an "anchored" (not movable) image.
-* The "Pairwise Alignment View" window display the selected images by doing an operation (Multiplication, Division, Addition, Subtraction, GK) between them.
+* The "Pairwise Alignment View" window display the selected images by doing an operation (Multiplication, Division, Addition, Subtraction, Mask) between them.

 **Load and Save Alignment**
 * By clicking on "Load Alignment" button a file dialog will prompt.
 It allows to load a ".npy" file (numpy binary file) containing positions of previous alignment.
 We provide two sample files at [probe-positions](https://github.com/ElettraSciComp/PtychoAlignTools/tree/master/sample-data/probe-positions).